rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ```

 ### Loading a node
-rqlite supports _loading_ a node from two sources. _Loading_ can take longer than _Booting_ but supports rqlite clusters.
+rqlite supports _loading_ a node from two sources. _Loading_ can take longer than _Booting_ but supports existing clusters.

 - **An actual SQLite database file**.
 This is usually a fast way to initialize a rqlite node from an existing SQLite database, though can very memory-intensive if the database file size is greater than a few 100 MBs.
 It is convenient however as _Load_ requests can be sent to any node in a cluster and the receiving node receiving will transparently forward the request to the Leader as needed, and return the response of the Leader to the client.
 If you would prefer to be explicitly redirected to the Leader, add `redirect` as a URL query parameter.